dcoxall/learn-ruby/01-the-absolute-basics/01-variables-and-methods.md

 total_price(200) # => 240
 ```

 Awesome!
-So now we can generate a price what if we wanted to optionally override the tax for specific cases?
+So now we can generate a price.
+What if we wanted to optionally override the tax for specific cases?
 We can easily do this by adding another argument (parameter) to the method.
 That would look like the following:

 ```ruby
 # define a total price method